SuperNEMO-DBD/SNGitCondDB/docs/ResourceImplementations.md

 Directory-Based Tagging in SuperNEMO
 ======
+NB: Since this was written, Falaise has moved to a flattened directory structure in preparation for storing resources in either a Git or SQL DB.
+This presents the arguments for reducing director-based tags to pure Git tags.

 Current resource files use a tagging system based on directories.
 These tags may represent either changes in Time (e.g. parameter change) or API (e.g. new/removed parameters).
 Relationship of latter to source code yet to be fully determined.

 A typical filesystem layout of resource files that configure SuperNEMO software is usually organised as follows: